lbijeau/gemini-training/docs/modules/01-introduction.md

 *   **Code Explanation:** Providing clear explanations for complex code snippets.
 *   **Test Generation:** Creating unit tests for your functions or modules.

+## The Prompt is the API

+One of the most powerful aspects of the Gemini CLI is its unified interface.
+Unlike traditional command-line tools that require you to learn dozens of specific flags and subcommands, Gemini uses **Natural Language as its API**.

+*   **Unified Entry Point:** You don't need to remember if it's `gemini generate` or `gemini create`.
+You just tell Gemini what you want.
+*   **Contextual Flexibility:** You can combine multiple requests into a single prompt (e.g., "Refactor this function *and* add unit tests").
+*   **Intuitive Discovery:** Instead of digging through help pages, you can often just ask Gemini what it's capable of or how to perform a task.

+This shift means that **Prompt Engineering**—the art of crafting clear, specific, and contextual requests—is now your primary technical skill for mastering this tool.

 ## Key Interaction Patterns

 Interacting with Gemini typically involves the following steps, which can be visualized as a cycle: